hofmanniac/hofmanniac.github.io/_writing/snippets/jovan.md

 “It is Banar’s boy,” he said quietly.

 Koria opened her mouth to speak, but the words did not come.
 He turned to see her staring back at him.
-Then she sat slowly on the bed.
+Then she sat up slowly on the bed.
 She closed her eyes and touched two fingers to her lips.

 “May Rala give you hope.”